 By enrolling in our Full-time program, students get the most out of what Brighton Launch has to offer.
-The daily structure, learning, and social contact allow students to build their skills and abilities.
+The daily structure, learning, and social contact helps build the confidence, abilities and life skills for adults with disabilities.
 And, it allows our Coaches the opportunity to work with students across all areas of the curriculum.

 Our Full-time program runs 9 – 5, five days a week, from September until the end of June and includes a dual focus on Independent Living Skills and Workplace Preparation.
 Launch Coaches conduct ongoing Skills Assessments to track progress through the program.

 includes skills in the area of organization, home management and maintenance (‘home ec’), food and nutrition, meal planning, cooking, shopping and budgeting.

 Our unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
 Note that the Real Economy program fee is charged to student accounts, and is used to pay for daily lunches, transportation fees and a gym membership.